-Use a digital multi-meter to measure the resistance between the conductors of the mat/cable power leads again (see Step 2.3).
+Use a digital multi-meter to measure and record the resistance between the conductors of the mat/cable power leads again (see Step 2.3).
 If possible, your electrician should perform an insulation resistance test on the mat/cable.
-A megohmeter (e.g. Megger®) adjusted to a minimum 1000 VDC should give a measured value at least 20 megohm ($M\Omega$).
+A megohmeter (e.g. Megger®) adjusted to a minimum 1000 VDC should give a measured value at least 20 megohm (M $\Omega$ ).
+Do not apply over 1500 VDC.

 CAUTION: Be prepared to install a marker plate or other identification indicating the presence of ProMelt in the slab.
-This helps alert and avoid possible damage from future on-site.
+This will help avoid damage from future site work.
 Install a marker plate where clearly visible in each snow-melted area.
 A marker plate is placed flush in the wet concrete surface or soft asphalt surface.
 Other types of surfaces should be made to allow the marker plate to be installed flush with the surface.
 Do not damage the heating cable.